 Everybody wants to go to Iceland in summer, so be prepared for thousands of tourists going to the same places as you do and being interested in the same things as you are.
+Thing again!
+Do you thing this is the best time of the year to see Iceland?
 For me is very tiring and annoying to be surrounded by crowds and not being able to sense the local vibe of the place.

 You can find listed below my reasons why I consider shoulder season the best time to see Iceland and I am sure you will agree with me after you will read them!

 1. The accommodations, car rental and meal costs are more affordable

 In summer the prices explode!
 For some categories of goods and services the prices even double!
 And trust me, we are talking about high prices in any circumstances because everybody knows that Iceland is a very expensive country!

 The prices are one of the main reasons why I consider summer not to be the best time of the year to visit Iceland!

 And it is not all about the prices!
 It is also about availability!
 During the summer season the hotels and cars offer is very limited comparing to the number of tourists and this is the main reason why the prices go up!

 In shoulder season, for the same amount of money you can get better services than in peak season!

 Let’s take for example rental car prices!
 In summer not only that it is very difficult to find available cars but they are also very expensive!
 In shoulder season, you have more options to choose from and the prices are more affordable!